Kaljurand/K6nele/docs/android_things/README.md

 Steps
 -----

-Note that the steps of downloading, installing and configuring of APKs can be executed by executing the script `setup-k6nele-on-things.sh`, which downloads the needed APKs (using `wget`), installs them to the current device (using `adb`), and configures them (using `adb`).
-The configuring consists of permission assignment (which is not needed if the device is going to be rebooted anyway), and running Kõnele's `GetPutPreferenceActivity` to change the Kõnele settings (e.g. installing rewrite tables).
+Note that downloading and installing of the APKs can be done by executing the script `setup-k6nele-on-things.sh`, which downloads the needed APKs (using `wget`), installs them to the current device (using `adb`), and assigns their required permissions (using `adb`).

+To complete the installation (e.g. adding the desired rewrite tables), one must separately run Kõnele's `GetPutPreferenceActivity` to change the Kõnele settings.
+This is best done using ``adb-pref.py`` as explained below.

 ### Pi